How to Elicit Explainability Requirements? A Comparison of Interviews, Focus Groups, and Surveys: Study Design

 \subsubsection{Types of Explanation Needs}

 To evaluate the effectiveness of the different elicitation methods, all explanation needs were categorized based on the taxonomy by Droste et al.~\cite{droste2024explanations}.
 Although somewhat recent, the taxonomy has already been applied in practice by other researchers~\cite{obaidi2025automatingexplanationneedmanagement,obaidi2025mood,Droste2025REJexpl}, which underlines its value in practice.
 The categorization was performed by one requirements engineer with experience in explainability.
 In cases of uncertainty, a second requirements engineer, also experienced in explainability, was consulted to ensure a consistent and accurate classification.
-Furthermore, the taxonomy was extended to allow the identification of multiple explanation needs per response.
+Furthermore, the taxonomy was extended in alignment with Obaidi et al.~\cite{obaidi2025automatingexplanationneedmanagement} and supplemented with additional software-specific categories to allow the identification of multiple explanation needs per response.
 This extension enables the determination of the distinct number of explanation needs.